Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: The setting

-\begin{remark} \begin{enumerate} \item The fact that the eigenvalues $h_1(t,z)$ and $h_2(t,z)$ are of subquadratic growth guarantees the existence of the unitary propagators ${\mathcal U}^\eps _{h_j}(t,t_0)$ for $ j\in\{1,2\}$ and of the classical quantities associated with the Hamiltonians $h_1$ and $h_2$ that we will introduce below. \item The growth conditions of Assumption~\ref{hyp:growthH} imply that the eigenprojectors $\pi_j(t)$, $j=1,2$, and their derivatives have at most polynomial growth.
+\begin{remark} \begin{enumerate} \item In (iii), the fact that the eigenvalues $h_1(t,z)$ and $h_2(t,z)$ are of subquadratic growth guarantees the existence of the unitary propagators ${\mathcal U}^\eps _{h_j}(t,t_0)$ for $ j\in\{1,2\}$ and of the classical quantities associated with the Hamiltonians $h_1$ and $h_2$ that we will introduce below. \item The growth conditions of Assumption~\ref{hyp:growthH} imply that the eigenprojectors $\pi_j(t)$, $j=1,2$, and their derivatives have at most polynomial growth.
 However, when $n_0\not=0$, they may actually grow.
 This is proved in Lemma~\ref{lem:growth_eigen_bis}.
-It is for this reason that we assume that the projectors have bounded derivatives when $n_0\not=0$ in Point (iii). \item If one has \eqref{eq:growth_trace} and \eqref{eq:growth_gap} with $n_0=0$, then~\eqref{hyp:hj} holds.
-However, the examples below contain interesting physical situations for which $n_0\not=0$. \end{enumerate} \end{remark}
+It is for this reason that we assume that the projectors have bounded derivatives when $n_0\not=0$ in (ii). \end{enumerate} \end{remark}